-The continuing success of the Academy is dependent on attracting applicants in sufficient numbers by maintaining the highest educational standards.
-To mitigate this risk, Trustees work with the Executive and the staff to ensure that student success and achievement are closely monitored and reviewed.
+The continuing success of the Academy is dependent on attracting applicants in sufficient numbers by maintaining high educational standards.
+To mitigate this risk, Trustees work closely with the executive and management to ensure that student success and achievement are closely monitored and reviewed with a clear strategic Academy Improvement Plan outlining the objectives for the organisation over the next three years.